 - You’ll be charged for any changes- If you want to change the dates or destination, you’ll end up paying a fee.
 I was once charged $250 to change the date of a flight.

-Whether you book a round the world ticket or book your own really comes down to the type of traveler that you are and your itinerary.
+Whether you book a round-the-world ticket or book your own really comes down to the type of traveler that you are and your around the world trip itinerary.
 To determine which option is best for your itinerary, I recommend you price out both options.
 You’ll also want to consider flight times, durations, layovers, and the airlines you fly with.

-You may also want to consider playing around with your itinerary a little bit.
+You may also want to consider playing around with your round the world trip itinerary a little bit.
 Maybe you can save some money or take better flights by making a minor adjustment.
-For example, you may have better flight options if you fly from Los Angeles to Tokyo rather than from Seattle to Tokyo.
+For example, you may have better flight options if you fly from Los Angeles to Tokyo rather than from San Francisco to Tokyo or vice versa.
 After shopping around for a bit, you should have a pretty good idea of which tickets offer the best value for your specific itinerary.

 Tip: Consider making a stopover to break up long journeys

-This is a good opportunity to visit some places that you otherwise might not get to see.
-It’s also nice to rest between long flights.
-For example, when I flew home from Australia, I made a stopover in Beijing.
-I visited the Great Wall and enjoyed some incredible food in a place that wasn’t even in my original itinerary.
+I have done this on several occasions.
+When I flew home from Australia, I made a stopover in Beijing.
+I visited the Great Wall and enjoyed some incredible Chinese food.
 I made a similar stopover in Dubai while flying from Europe to India.
 In this case, I saved some money by booking two separate flights.
+I also scheduled a stopover in Island when flying from the U.S. to Europe.

 For more info, check out my list: 17 free stopover options and how to make them.

-At this point, we want to begin planning overland transportation between destinations.
+At this point, you can begin planning overland transportation.
 This includes transportation within cities and transportation between cities.
-Ground transport can mean buses, trains, taxis, rickshaws, shared minibus, on foot, etc.
+Ground transport can mean buses, trains, taxis, rickshaws, rental cars, shared minibuses, walking, or riding a bike.

 Transportation Between Cities

 When planning your ground transportation, the most important thing to do is to verify that some form of transportation actually exists between each of your destinations.
-For the most part, buses or shared taxis go almost everywhere.
+For the most part, buses or trains can take you almost everywhere.

-Sometimes you encounter a route that doesn’t offer direct transportation.
-In this case, you may have to make a couple of transfers.
+Sometimes you encounter a route where direct transportation isn’t available.
+In this case, you may have to make a transfer.
 You don’t need to know the exact route.
 You just want to find out if your desired route is possible.
-For example, there is no direct bus between Addis Ababa and Nairobi.
-While traveling this route, I had to make about 4 transfers.

 Occasionally, you’ll run into a route where transportation isn’t offered every day.
 Maybe a bus only passes through once per week.
-In this case, you’ll want to plan your itinerary accordingly or find a different way to your destination.
-For example, while traveling from Maun, Botswana to Windhoek, Namibia, a bus wasn’t available for part of the journey.
-My buddy and I ended up hitchhiking through the Kalahari.
+In this case, you’ll want to plan your around the world trip itinerary accordingly or find a different way to your destination.

 You may find that some routes aren’t possible during a particular season.
 Maybe a road floods during the rainy season.
 Maybe heavy snow causes a road to close during the winter.
 Take the season into consideration when planning your route.

-If you encounter a leg that’s just not doable for whatever reason, adjust your itinerary accordingly.
+If you encounter a leg that’s just not doable for whatever reason, adjust your around the world trip itinerary accordingly.
 Maybe you can make a detour and transit through a third city.
 Maybe you can fly that section.

 Some legs you don’t even have to bother researching.
 It’s pretty safe to assume that you can easily travel between any two major cities in any particular country.
 For example, you don’t need to bother researching transport between Berlin and Munich until you’re ready to make the trip.

-Travel tip: Consider traveling by night if possible.
-This way, you save money on a night of accommodation and you wake up to a full day in a new destination.
+Consider traveling by night when possible.
+Traveling by night saves you money on a night of accommodation.
+When you arrive, you have a full day at your new destination.
 You aren’t wasting an entire day on a bus or train.
 As an added bonus, you often arrive at your destination faster because traffic is lighter and borders are less busy during the middle of the night.

 Transportation Within Cities